Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

-The main difference between typical cosmological arguments the cosmological argument in this article is this: Usually, cosmological arguments try and find a particular thing that exists, i.e. a first cause, and then show that its properties are the same as God's properties.
+The main difference between the cosmological argument in this article and previous cosmological arguments is this: Usually, cosmological arguments try to show that particular thing that exists, i.e. a first cause, and then show that its properties are the same as God's properties.
 However, in this cosmological argument, I want to take everything that exists, consider it as as a single thing, and show that it has certain properties.
 Then I want to show that, from those properties, it follows that everything that exists contains God.

 An uncaused cause